-Students study human development throughout the entire life span, with its implications for effective communication and ministry with individuals of various ages.
-Designed to develop a sensitivity to people and their various needs, the course provides a study of the development of individual physical, social, mental, emotional, and spiritual characteristics and their relationship to a basic understanding of a professional ministry.
-Prerequisite(s): SOC 101.
-3 credits.
+This course overviews human development throughout the entire life span, with its implications for effective communication and ministry with individuals of various ages.
+Designed to develop sensitivity to people and their various needs, the course provides a study of the development of individual physical, social, mental, emotional, and spiritual characteristics and their relationship to a basic understanding of a professional context.